FourjsGenero/tool_fglstrmg/README.md

 ## Description

 This tool handles localized strings translation with a database.
-You can import string, search and translate for several languages, then produce .str string files from the database content.
+You can import strings, search, group and translate to several languages, then produce .str string files from the database content.

 ## Prerequisites